Dorothy Kuya Creative Archives Project

 About Dorothy Kuya

 Dorothy KuyaDorothy was born in Liverpool 8, the daughter of a white British mother and West African father, during a time of extreme racism, both institutionally and publicly.
-Her activism began at an early age, attending her first Young Communist League (YCL) meeting aged 13 and becoming involved in the post-war anti-colonial movement.
+Her activism began at an early age, attending her first Young Communist League (YCL) meeting aged 13 and becoming involved in the post-war anti-colonial and labour movements.

 As well as training to be a nurse and then a teacher, Dorothy was an active Communist Party member throughout the 1960s and 70s.
 She became Liverpool’s first Senior Community Relations Officer for the newly established Merseyside Community Relations Council in 1970, a post held for 7 years.